AdrianGutierrezGomez/rust_guessing_game/README.md

 - Hot to read docs from crates.
     `cargo doc --open`
 - How to use the match expression.
 - How to use Shadowing feature.
+(Reusing a variable without creating a new one)
+- How to use loops
+- Handling errors with a catch all (_)